konflux-ci/architecture/ADR/0004-component-image-location.md

   account with the user's Quay.io account ?
 - Considering the above is figured out, we would need to add existing users as owners to the relevant organizations.
 This is a backend job that would need to be designed and executed at an appropriate time.
+- In the HACBS context, giving ownership of the image repo to users is not a problem for provenance, because integrity of images is based on attestations which are only treated as valid if signed by pipeline-service (by tekton chains).
+While users can in theory push images built on their laptop, the [release-service](../book/release-service.md) won't treat them as if they were built by the [pipeline-service](https://github.com/openshift-pipelines/pipeline-service).
+They will fail to pass the [enterprise contract](../book/enterprise-contract.md).

 ## Consequences